fdeblasio/pokeemerald-expansion/README.md

 Add Farigiraf to Hoenn Dex once implemented
 Spruce up rematches
-Winston's rich enough to buy TMs so his moveset should incorporate that once TMs are finalized
+Winston's rich enough to buy TMs so his moveset should incorporate that once TMs are finalized Reorganize Hoenn Pokemon based on Dex number as opposed to index

+Maybe do one run-through of small updates and then add in new items/TMs in a second runthrough?